SF State University

 Emergency Notification System Survey

-These documents will help you prepare for and respond to emergencies and include the Emergency Procedures Handbook, the SF State Business Continuity Plan, and more, Injury & Illness Prevention Program, Building Emergency Procedures Plans, an Emergency Card, and an Magnet Card.
+These documents will help you prepare for and respond to emergencies and include the Emergency Procedures Handbook, the SF State Business Continuity Plan, and more, Injury & Illness Prevention Program, and Building Emergency Procedures Plans.

 These University departments offer resources for emergency preparedness planning and post-emergency response.